Rayn2402/ThePetaleProject/README.md

 - Activate your new environment: ```conda activate petale```

 ## Test the implementation
-You can write the following lines in a terminal to replicate our experiments using the generated data stored in the ```data``` directory.
+You can write the following lines in a terminal to replicate our experiments using the **randomly generated** data stored in the ```data``` directory.
 Records of the experiments will be stored in ```records/experiments``` directory as they will be completed.